code4lib/code4lib.github.io/_posts/2006-03-14-code4lib-irc-channel-faq.md

 ### Who can I ask for help?

 #code4lib has a designated group of "helpers," who can answer questions or provide support.
-The channel's official group contacts to Libera are Mark Matienzo (`anarchivist`), Becky Yoose (`yo_bj`), and Ross Singer (`rsinger`); all three of them have channel operator privileges.
+The channel's official group contacts to Libera are Mark Matienzo (`anarchivist`), Dan Scott (`dbs`), and `jeff`; all three of them have channel operator privileges.

 ### What about ~~panizzi~~ zoia?